philister16/sassyjade/readme.md

 For each task, default source and destination folders are predefined.
 They can be changed in `sassyjade.config.json` if needed.
 #### `$ gulp build`
 Make an all new build of the project.
 This command runs all other defined tasks once together.
 As this is the default Gulp task you can just use the shorthand `$ gulp` instead.
+#### `$ gulp rebuild`
+Same as build but cleans out the dist/ folder completely beforehand.
+This is useful to ensure that files which were deleted from the src/ but still exist at the dist/ from earlier builds are deleted.
 #### `$ gulp index`
 Looks up the index file in the source, compiles and copies it to the distribution version.
 ##### Config: